MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/build-and-deploy-to-hololens.md

 1. Click the **Build** button.
 1. In the **Build Universal Windows Platform** dialog, choose the folder you want to store your build in.
 (To keep things organized, you may want to create a folder named **Builds**, or something similar, and then save your build there.)
 1. Select the folder you chose and then click **Select Folder** to start the build process.

+## Rebuilding your project

+If you make changes to your project, you'll need to do another build from Unity.
+Some examples of changes are:
+* You change a script.
+* You add or remove assets in the Project tab.
+* You change any value in the Inspector tab.
+* You add or remove objects from the Hierarchy tab.
+* You change any Unity project settings.

 ## Building and deploying a Unity Visual Studio solution